Fortunly's Guide

 Cashback basically refunds a certain percentage of the money you spend on a qualifying purchase - in this case, dining out.
 This is an easy way to get a small portion of your funds back.
 In most cases, the cashback will be between 1% and 5%.

-While this may not sound like much, a good cashback program can net you a significant amount of money, especially if you eat out often.
+While this may not sound like much, a good cashback program on cards can net you a significant amount of money, especially if you eat out often.
 There are also customizable reward offers where you can pick which categories earn the most cashback.

 Sign-Up Bonus

-These bonuses are far from game-changers and won't impact your financial situation in a meaningful way.
+The bonuses here are far from game-changers and won't impact your financial situation in a meaningful way.
 However, they can tip the scale when you're trying to decide between two fairly similar cards.
 It is our recommendation that you take a closer look at each card's bonus options and terms so that you don't miss out on free benefits.

 Fees

-Unfortunately, in addition to the usual costs a credit card incurs, some of the best dining rewards credit card issuers charge an annual fee for the use of their cards.
+Unfortunately, in addition to the usual costs a credit card incurs, some of the credit card issuers charge an annual fee for the use of their cards.
 These fees usually range between $100 and $500, depending on the card's terms.
 While these fees may be steep, the benefits they bring are usually worth the price.

 Read the fine print in your contract and get familiar with the bank's guidelines, there might be additional fees.

-If you think the annual fees will be too much for you, don't worry; there are some great dining cards that come with no annual fees whatsoever.
+If you think the annual fees will be too much for you, don't worry; there are some cards that come with no annual fees whatsoever.
 Just remember that even with $0 annual charges, you still need to watch out for APR, transaction fees, and balance transfer fees.

 Additional Promotions